davidvoler/haparlament2.0/README.md

 ## technological challenges  ##

-Video chat
+- Video chat
-Multi point video chat ( moderator + discussing parties ) Recording video
+- Multi point video chat ( moderator + discussing parties )
+- Recording video
+- automated moderation

 ## the technology ##

 When I start developing a product/application I am looking for the most complex element in this product.

 The most common video chat and conferencing solution is WebRTC - it is supported on most modern browsers and has multiple backend tools and solutions.

-I would rather not choose development stack (golang for backend, react for frontend) and than see what tools do I have for this stack to implement video, but I would rather look for solution and choose the technological stack that is using this solution.
+I would rather not choose development stack (golang for backend, react for frontend) and than see what tools do I have for this stack to implement video,

+but I would rather look for solution and choose the technological stack that is using this solution.

+### the poc ###
+We are trying to get base functionality for
+- Two party video chat
+- 3 parties video chat/conferencing
+- Server matching
+- Server recording video
+- Server based moderation

+We are going to use multiple libraries for both frontend and backend and se which one was the easiest to work with

 ### browser support of webrtc ###